 - Close the cryovial or Saliva Storage Tube properly; seal the sample vial with tape

-- Using disinfectant wipes, wipe down the outside of the tubes containing the collected samples
+- Using EPA-registered disinfectant wipes, wipe down the outside of the tubes containing the collected samples

 - Place samples into a small, clear biohazard specimen bag (provided by researchers)

 - Place samples in a household freezer

-To return samples, simply have participants place samples in a cooler with ice or gel packs and drop their sample off at their local research site, or a research coordinator can safely pick up the cooler with collected samples from the participant.
+To return samples, simply have participants place samples in a cooler with ice or gel packs and drop their samples off at their local research site, or a research coordinator can safely pick up the cooler with collected samples from the participant.
 If you prefer to have participants ship samples back to the research site, follow step #5.
 Samples should be transported in a cooler with wet or dry ice.

-Currently, almost all university labs are restricting participants from coming into the lab.
-This is good practice; the Salimetrics SalivaLab is currently operating at BSL-2.
+The Salimetrics SalivaLab is currently operating at BSL-2, this is good practice.
 All Salimetrics laboratory personnel are following PPE guidelines per CDC Biosafety Level 2, and all saliva samples are being processed and tested inside biosafety cabinets.
-If your team has not been trained and is not certified at BSL-2, we recommend you consider the opportunity of home collection for your study.
+If your team has not been trained and is not certified at BSL-2, we recommend you consider the opportunity to send your samples to the SalivaLab.

 #4.
 Handle Saliva Samples With a Category B Classification.

-- Wear PPE, including mask, before you open the cooler
+- Wear PPE, including a mask, before you open the cooler

 - Open cooler and record whose samples were received

 - Check that the biohazard specimen bag or mailer is properly sealed, and the samples are frozen

-- If samples are frozen, open biohazard specimen bag or mailer and verify that vials are sealed
+- Open biohazard specimen bag or mailer and verify that vials are sealed

-- Wipe down or spray the outside vials with disinfectant or 70% alcohol
+- Wipe down the outside vials with an EPA-registered disinfectant

-- Place samples into a storage box and place box into -20/-80°C freezer
+- Place samples into a storage box and place box into a -20/-80°C freezer

-If you still have questions, call Salimetrics for guidance on how to pick up, transport, process, organize and store collected samples in your lab, and when you are ready, please contact Salimetrics to discuss how to prepare your collected samples for shipment to the Salimetrics SalivaLab for testing.
+If you still have questions, call Salimetrics for guidance on how to pick up, transport, process, organize and store collected samples in your lab.
+When you are ready, please contact Salimetrics to discuss how to prepare your collected samples for shipment to the Salimetrics SalivaLab for testing.